anishpunaroor/Blackjack/README.md

 ## Rules

 ## Todo
-[ ] Implement splitting of hands in the game
+- [ ] Implement splitting of hands in the game
-[ ] Allow user to modify decks, hands, and multiplier through command line options
+- [ ] Allow user to modify decks, hands, and multiplier through command line options
+- [ ] Design an AI which will automatically play against the dealer